 The Genome-Phenome Analyzer is the top tier of the SimulConsult products.
 If you have access to this version you can analyze genomes and even large copy number variations (CNV) in the clinical context.

-Try this out by downloading our tiny genome demo files, containing an anonymized patient summary PDF file and a tiny simulated variant file for a trio (proband, mother, father).
+Try this out by downloading our tiny demo (choose trio or beyond trio version), containing an anonymized patient summary PDF file and a tiny simulated variant file for a trio (proband, mother, father).

 Load the patient summary into the software by starting the software and then using the menu at the right of the top black bar to choose “Load or save patient”.
 Load the Summary file, and then you will be offered the opportunity to load the variant file.
 After the file loads, you get a technical report about the variants read.

 - Click Diagnose on the black bar, and you will see that VLDLR-related cerebellar hypoplasia is the #1 diagnosis.

 - Click the Phenotype tab to see what clinical findings were used.

 - Click the Genotype tab to see the plausible gene zygosities that were found based on the variants, the affected status of the individuals, and the severity assessments of the zygosities.
 Here, VLDLR gene variants (biallelic) is #1, with severity 5.
 Clicking that, a button “Show the 1 VLDLR variant” appears, and clicking it shows a mini variant table.

 In the mini variant table, affected individuals are named in red.
 Each line has a variant with sequence annotation (with ClinVar link), chromosomal position (with UCSC Genome Browser graph link and with genome assembly specified), effect and zygosity in each individual (with names derived from the variant table).
 Hover over a zygosity to get depth and quality scores for that individual.
 The basis for the severity is explained; such explanations can include functional and conservation scores, homoshares information, and other information such as high frequency or excessive de novo variants in the variant table.